Forsvarets Spesialkommando: Norway’s Army SOF

 3.0.
 Forsvarets Spesialkommando

-FSK is a highly flexible and operative special operations force able to conduct any task in the spectrum of special operations.
-However, FSK mainly focuses on national and international missions countering terrorism and handling hostage situations.
+FSK is a highly flexible and operative special operations force that is able to conduct any task in the spectrum of special operations.
+However, FSK mainly focuses on national and international missions to counter terrorism and handle hostage situations.
 FSK is recognised worldwide as a top tier SOF unit.

 The organisation selects and trains spesialjeger, the SOF operators.
 Moreover, FSK trains female conscripts for the special women-only Jegertroppen and Norwegian paratroopers [source].
 Even though trained under the FSK, these units are not special operation forces equivalent to the FSKs’ spesialjeger.
 However, after completion of basic training, as a conscript in Jegertroppen or as a paratrooper, the soldier will have good opportunities to proceed into FSK or MJK [source].